rimayamouni/WildAnimal650plus/README.md

 ## Overview

-WildAnimal650+ is a large-scale, ecologically grounded semantic segmentation dataset designed for open-world animal understanding in unconstrained environments.
+WildAnimal650+ is a large-scale, ecologically grounded semantic segmentation dataset designed for open-world animal understanding in unconstrained environments

-The dataset contains:
+Our dataset contains:

 - 10,032 high-resolution images
 - 658 animal species